groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/modify/docx.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Investigate Our Feature Portfolio"
+    title: "Investigate our feature portfolio"
     exclude: "modify"
     description: "We proudly support a wide variety of signature formats and operational tools"
     items: